rackerlabs/docs-aws/docs/cloudhealth/index.rst

 CloudHealth
 ===========

 CloudHealth is the industry-leading cloud management platform that helps you easily visualize cloud spend, quickly view cost savings opportunities and automate cloud governance.
 Rackspace is the first CloudHealth partner to fully integrate with their platform to include everything from account setup to user management.
 For example, you can use single sign-on from the Rackspace portal into CloudHealth.
 Users have full access to CloudHealth with near real-time cost data, savings opportunities, inventory, and much more

-CloudHealth is included in Platform Essentials, Navigator and Aviator for all customers.
+CloudHealth is included in Platform Essentials for all customers.
 Our Fanatical Support for AWS experts will work with you to:

 * Review costs and savings potential